Northwest Regional style

 Northwest Regional style architecture is an architectural style popular in the Pacific Northwest between 1935 and 1960.
-It is a regional variant of the International style.
+It is a regional variant of the International Style.
 It is defined by the extensive use of unpainted wood in both interiors and exteriors.
-Other features of the style include integration of the building with its setting through asymmetrical floor plans, extensive use of glass extending to the floor, a low-pitched or flat roof of shingles with overhanging eaves, and a minimum of decoration.
-It is sometimes known as Northwest Modern.
+Other features of the style include integration of the building with its setting through asymmetrical floor plans, exterior open rooms, extensive use of glass extending to the floor, a low-pitched or flat roof of shingles with overhanging eaves, and a minimum of decoration.
+It is sometimes known as Northwest style or Northwest modernism.